-The following is disclosure of information related to the compensation that we paid to our "Named Executive Officers" during 2020.
-For the 2020 year, our "Named Executive Officers" were as follows:
+The following is disclosure of information related to the compensation that we paid to our named executive officers ("Named Executive Officers") during 2022.
+For the 2022 year, our Named Executive Officers were as follows:

-- Dr. Klaus Paulini, who, since October 4, 2019, is serving as President and Chief Executive Officer, as well as Managing Director Aeterna Zentaris GmbH ("AEZS Germany") since July 2019; - Ms. Leslie Auld, who, since September 24, 2018, is serving as Senior Vice President, Chief Financial Officer and as an independent contractor; and - Dr. Matthias Gerlach, who serves as Vice President Manufacturing and Supply Chain, Mr. Eckhard Guenther, who serves as Vice President Business Development & Alliance Management and Managing Director AEZS Germany and Dr. Nicola Ammer, who serves as Chief Medical Officer and Senior Vice President Clinical Development, who were our three most highly compensated executive officers (other than our current and former Chief Executive Officer and our Chief Financial Officer) employed at the end of 2020.
+- Dr. Klaus Paulini, who, since October 4, 2019, is serving as President and Chief Executive Officer, as well as Managing Director AEZS Germany since July 2019; - Mr. Giuliano La Fratta, who, since January 24, 2022 has served as the Senior Vice President, Chief Financial Officer; - Ms. Leslie Auld, who, from September 24, 2018 to January 23, 2022, served as Senior Vice President, Chief Financial Officer as an independent contractor; - Mr. Eckhard Guenther, who serves as Vice President Business Development & Alliance Management and Managing Director AEZS Germany; - Ms. Nicola Ammer, who serves as Chief Medical Officer and Senior Vice President Clinical Development; and - Mr. Michael Teifel who serves as Senior Vice President, Non-Clinical Development and Chief Scientific Officer.